Pronouns : he / him / his

 Sarah has her Master of Public Administration and BSBA in Marketing from Appalachian State University.
 A true “Boonie” at heart, Sarah can usually be found enjoying the outdoors via a kayak or hiking trail.
 Go, Mountaineers!

 Sarah also enjoys spoiling her dachshund, Stella, and baking in her spare time.
 Her favorite baked good to share with friends and family is her nana’s famous pound cake.

-Joshua joined Elevate with a drive to continue his career in the nonprofit sector of DC through a client services and development role.
+Joshua first joined Elevate in 2021 with a drive to continue his career in the nonprofit sector of DC through a client services and development role.
 After completing his graduate education, he set his sights on continuing to pursue his professional interests in client stewardship, operations, and database management.
-Prior to joining the Elevate Operations Team, Joshua worked for the Miami City Ballet as a Customer Service Representative, where he helped to manage client data and acted as the first point of contact for the organization with the box office team.
+At Elevate, he has worked closely with the Client Services and Operations teams, and through his current role, the New Client Partnerships team.